-Equity in loss of unconsolidated joint ventures increased \$61.3 million from 2023 to 2024.
-The increase in equity in loss of unconsolidated joint ventures is primarily due to the write-down of the Company's investment in Los Angeles Premium Outlets of \$57.7 million in 2024 and impairment losses of \$53.7 million as a result of the reduction in the estimated holding period of properties held by certain unconsolidated joint ventures offset in part by the impairment loss in 2023 of \$51.4 million at MS Portfolio LLC, as a result of the reduction in the estimated holding period (See Note 4 - Investments in Unconsolidated Joint Ventures in the Company's Notes to the Consolidated Financial Statements).
+Equity in loss of unconsolidated joint ventures increased \$28.8 million from 2023 to 2024.
+The increase in equity in loss of unconsolidated joint ventures is primarily due to the write-down of the Company's investment in Los Angeles Premium Outlets of \$57.7 million in 2024 and impairment losses of \$120.6 million as a result of the reduction in the estimated holding period of properties held by certain unconsolidated joint ventures offset in part by the impairment losses in 2023 of \$51.4 million at MS Portfolio LLC and \$107.7 million at Country Club Plaza, as a result of the reduction in the estimated holding period (See Note 4 - Investments in Unconsolidated Joint Ventures in the Company's Notes to the Consolidated Financial Statements).

-Gain on Sale or Write Down of Assets, net:
+Gain (loss) on Sale or Write Down of Assets, net:

-Gain on sale or write down of assets, net increased \$274.9 million from 2023 to 2024.
-The increase is primarily due to the gain of \$334.3 million relating to the Company no longer accounting for its investment in Chandler Fashion Center as a financing arrangement (See Note 12 - Financing Arrangement and Note 16 - Dispositions in the Company's Notes to the Consolidated Financial Statements) offset by impairment losses of \$48.7 million as a result of the reduction in the estimated holding period of certain properties.
+Gain (loss) on sale or write down of assets, net increased \$407.5 million from 2023 to 2024.
+The increase is primarily due to the gains recognized in 2024 of \$334.3 million relating to the Company no longer accounting for its investment in Chandler Fashion Center as a financing arrangement (See Note 12 - Financing Arrangement and Note 16 - Dispositions in the Company's Notes to the Consolidated Financial Statements) and \$42.8 million from the sale of the Company's ownership interest in Biltmore Fashion Park and an impairment loss of \$144.7 million recognized in 2023 as a result of the reduction in the estimated holding period of Fashion Outlets of Niagara Falls offset in part by impairment losses in 2024 of \$108.0 million recognized as a result of the reduction in the estimated holding period of certain properties.